 - Rotation around an external axis (ex. the earth’s orbit around the sun)

 Another important characteristic to note, is that rotational movement is periodical.
-Unlike curvilinear motion, which has a beginning and an end point, rotational motion always returns to the original point where movement began.
+Unlike curvilinear motion, which has a beginning and an end point, rotational motion always returns to the original point where the movement began.
 This forms a closed loop.
 A car’s engine works this way.
 Linear cylinders and rotary actuators are used throughout nearly every type of industry, from autos, agriculture, medical, robotics, even aerospace.

 3. Oscillatory Motion

 Oscillatory motion is something that moves back and forth, aka something that oscillates.
 Similar to rotational movement, oscillatory movement is repetitive and fluctuates between two locations, identified by the oscillatory motion from a side to side swinging, like a pendulum in a traditional grandfather clock.